snpsuen/FRR_MetalLB_BGP_Minikube/README.md

 clab deploy -t clab_frr_minikube_inst.yaml
 ```

-In the process, ContainerLab creates and configures the FRR spine and leaf switches based on the FRR conf files referenced in the topology template, namely [frrspine.conf](configs/frrspine.conf), [frrleaf1.conf](configs/frrleaf1.conf) and [frrleaf2.conf](configs/frrleaf2.conf).
-The file also include details of BGP settings speecified for the FRR switches.
+In the process, ContainerLab creates and configures the FRR spine and leaf switches based on the FRR conf files referenced in the topology template, namely [configs/frrspine.conf](configs/frrspine.conf), [configs/frrleaf1.conf](configs/frrleaf1.conf) and [configs/frrleaf2.conf](configs/frrleaf2.conf), which include details of BGP specification.
+The template also refers to two other FRR related files, [configs/frrdaemons](configs/frrdaemons), [configs/vtysh.conf](configs/vtysh.conf).
+Make sure these files are found in the relative location, configs/*.

 Inspect the deployed containers of the network topology.
 ```